NeverStopLearning53/arrays/arrays/SubmissionFunctions-01.15.2019.md

 ###2 Describe/define the difference between creating a function and calling/executing a function.

 Creating a function (or declaring a function) creates the block of code we want to complete an action.
 Creating (or declaring) the function does not execute the code.
 We need to call (or invoke) the function.
+When we invoke a function the code executes.
 To invoke a function, write the name of the function followed by parentheses.

 ###3 Describe/define what arguments/parameters are and how they relate to functions.